 There is a tool called the “Examination of Conscience”, described above.
 There are a number of different kinds of Examinations.
 Many are based on the Ten Commandments, some are based on the Seven Capital Sins, and there are many others.
 Here are some given below.

-This used to be on the USCCB (US Bishops) website.
-Fr.
-Kelley often uses this one:
+This used to be on the USCCB (US Bishops) website:

 This is a version (also based on the Ten Commandments) provided by Jim Gontis, Diocesan Director of Religious Education: